mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/troubleshooting/daigonostictools/index.md

 _Figure 4. - List of active tasks_

 Scheduler logs can be found either via the main Mesos frontpage in small clusters (possibly using the filter box at the top right), or by navigating into the list of tasks registered against the marathon framework in large clusters.
 In SDK services, the Scheduler is typically given the same name as the service.
-For example a `nifi-dev` service’s Scheduler would be named `nifi-dev`.
+For example a `prometheus-dev` service’s Scheduler would be named `prometheus-dev`.
 Use the Sandbox link to view the Sandbox portion of the Scheduler filesystem, which contains files named `stdout` and `stderr`.
 These files respectively receive the `stdout/stderr` output of the Scheduler process, and can be examined to see what the Scheduler is doing.

 [<img src="../service/5_Stderr_out.png" alt="stdout and stderr" width="1000"/>](../service/5_Stderr_out.png)